Causes and Treatment Of Ambiguous Genitalia in Indian Children

 “Intersex” is an umbrella term used for people who are born with hormonal, physical, or genetic disorder symptoms in their reproductive organs or sexual anatomy.
 This can cause them to have a combination of female and male hormones in their body or features that are neither wholly male nor wholly female.

-What differentiates intersex people from children or persons with ambiguous genitalia is the fact that not all intersex people are born with abnormal genitalia or ambiguous genitalia.
+What differentiates intersex people from ambiguous genitaled children or persons is the fact that not all intersex people are born with abnormal genitalia.

 For example, some people may be born with external genitals that can be clearly classified as male or female.
 However, there may be a contrariety between their external genitals and their internal reproductive organs.